 - Dead skin buildup or improper washing

 - Hair removing creams (Nair, Veet..etc.)

 - Anti-Perspirants or Deodorant

 - A medical condition called acanthosis nigricans.

 Once you identify the root of the problem, there are several remedies to control it.
-Hair removing creams contain harsh chemicals that can cause an adverse skin reaction in many people.
+Hair removing creams contain harsh chemicals that can cause an adverse skin reaction in many people, the experts recommend a permanent laser hair removal Adelaide, they understand getting any procedure done on your skin is the most important and stressful thing for you, consider using laser treatment you can explore TouchUpLaser.com.
 When used over long periods of time, these products can cause permanent damage to the sensitive skin of the underarms.
 In my case it was the excessive shaving.
 While shaving is said to cause tiny skin abrasions that can darken the skin as they heal.
 Another problem with shaving is that it removes the hair from just below the surface of the skin.
 The remaining part of the hair beneath the skin makes the skin look slightly darker, especially in people with dark hair.
 So I now wax my armpits.
 In the short time I have been doing it, I have already seen improvement.
 My underarm skin has lightened quite a bit.
 And the ingrown hairs and razor bumps are healing.
 Instead of waxing, you can also opt for laser hair removal.
 Do note that permanent hair removal is expensive and doesn’t always work with women of color.
 Do your research!

 If it is the deodorant causing your armpits to darken, you may choose another brand or avoid using it altogether.
 There are some wonderful natural deodorants on the market that won’t have you stinking either.